|

 I also knew that my house would make a perfect B&B and that was one of the things I liked when I bought it.

 So - paintbrush and power tools in hand, I started making renovations to the bedrooms, bathroom and sunroom.
 I'd already fixed up the deck and have been creating a garden oasis since moving here.
-My veggie garden was incredible last year and I'm looking forward to another bumper crop this coming summer.
+I put in a large veggie garden and my B&B guests and myself have been reaping the bounty.

 Well - there you have it.
 I look forward to meeting you when you come and stay with me.